LennartFr/Blockchain-at-Galvanize/README.md

 ## The workshop materials are all out on: ibm.biz/blockchaingalvanize

-# Assumption: you already know enough of Blockchain to want to start to write Blockchain apps.
+# Assumption: you know enough of Blockchain to want to start write Blockchain apps.

 # Agenda
 ~~~